 The Alumni Association is here to CONNECT with PCC students and RECONNECT with alumni.
 The Alumni Association is a membership organization.
-Members have campus and community benefits, connection opportunities, career services, professional and career development seminars and much more.
+Members have campus and community benefits, connection opportunities, career services and more.
 PCC students or alumni who have taken at least one class, certificate or degree program is an alumnus and can join the association.

-The Pitt Community College Alumni Relations Office is located in the Institutional Advancement Division, Vernon White 118.
+The Pitt Community College Alumni Relations Office is located in the Institutional Advancement Division, Smith Center for Student Advancement, Room 211.
 The phone number is (252) 493-7229.